 - 1 (17.3-oz.) package frozen puff pastry (2 sheets), thawed

-When ready to prepare the turnovers, preheat the oven to 400°F and line two baking sheets with parchment paper or Silpats.
+- Preheat the oven to 400°F and line two baking sheets with parchment paper.

-Unfold the puff pastry sheets onto a lightly floured work surface the using a rolling pin, gently roll the pastry to seal any perforations.
-Cut each sheet of puff pastry into 4 squares.
+- Unfold the puff pastry sheets onto a lightly floured work surface.
+Using a rolling pin, gently roll the pastry to seal any perforations.
+Cut each sheet of puff pastry into four squares.